 2. Assemble the right team

-No matter how much ambition and passion you may have for your startup, there will come a time when the long hours and demands of the business will become unbearable.
+No matter how much ambition and passion entrepreneurs have for their startup, there will come a time when the long hours and demands of the business will become unbearable.
 Research proves that:

 Solo founders take 3.6 times longer to outgrow the startup phase.
 A startup with a balanced team exhibits 2.9 times more user growth Therefore it’s advisable for founders to hire at least one person from the various departments necessary to run the startup.